Skip to contents

 The openfda package from rOpenHealth also wraps the openFDA API from R, and is available on GitHub.
 It’s got a pretty neat structure whereby you build up a query using individual functions for each parameter - though it’s my personal preference to keep these as parameters to a single function.
 It also makes results available in data frames, which is nice, but I think working with the response object and parsing the underlying JSON yourself permits more powerful interactions with the API.

-There is also FDAopenR, which I couldn’t quite wrap my head around.
-The package appears to be in working order, though!
+There is also FDAopenR, which is all object-oriented.
+I couldn’t quite wrap my head around it, but it all appears to be in working order!